- Municipal Court

 Requirements to Take Driving Safety Course

-If you received a ticket for a moving violation, you may request permission to take a Driving Safety Course (DSC) on to before the court date, by dropbox, by email, by mail or in-person.
+If you received a ticket for a moving violation, you may request permission to take a Driving Safety Course (DSC) on or before the court date.

 At the time of the request, you must do the following: